GoldDominik893/liberatube/README.md

 <div align="center">
   <img src="screenshots/BYT_BETA3_ICON.png">
 </div>
-A YouTube alternative like Invidious but in PHP and also uses Google's API meaning you need to provide you own API key.
+A YouTube alternative like Invidious but in PHP and no JS Required and also uses Google's API meaning you need to provide you own API key.

 ## Screenshots
 <img src="screenshots/search_example.png">